spamegg1/abstract-thinking/logic/reason.md

 > ***WARNING:*** *Mathematical induction* is a form of deductive reasoning!
 > Do not be confused by the *induction* in its name.

-Discover what is necessarily forced to be true from facts, by laws of inference.
+Discover what is necessarily forced to be true from facts, by sound laws of inference.
+Conclusion is always true whenever all premises are true (sound).
+Deals with certainty and necessity.

 TODO